Translate this Page

 Gas leaf blowers also emit significant amounts of air pollution.
 A recent study demonstrated that running a GLB for just one hour produces the same level of pollution as driving a midsize sedan 1,100 miles – the equivalent of Portland to San Diego.
 Exhaust from GLBs also poses significant health risks to operators and the public, including stroke, cardiovascular and respiratory disease, cancer, neurological conditions and prenatal development issues.

-This proposed ordinance was shaped by stakeholder input from the public, private and nonprofit sectors.
-We welcome your feedback on the proposal through our public comment system.
-Public comment will be open January 17-31, 2024, and the proposed ordinance will be heard by Portland City Council on Wednesday, March 6, 2024.
+This ordinance was shaped by input from the public, private and nonprofit sectors.
+Public comment was open January 17-31, 2024, and the ordinance was passed by Portland City Council on Wednesday, March 13, 2024.